imgrant/fit2tcx/README.md

 ## Options
-* `--local-timezone`
+* `--timezone`
  Use this option with the Timex Run Trainer 2.0, which incorrectly stores the time in the FIT file in the local timezone, rather than UTC (as mandated by the FIT specification).
-It converts the time to UTC by determining which local timezone applies to the activity based on the starting coordinates.
+By default (or if set to 'auto'), it converts the time to UTC by determining which local timezone applies to the activity based on the starting coordinates.
+For, e.g., a treadmill activity without GPS data, you can manually specify the timezone name, such as 'Europe/London'.

 * `--recalculate-distance-from-gps`
 This option recalculates the cumulative distance stream in the TCX file from the GPS data.
 Use this if you recorded distance from a footpod and wish to use the GPS data instead; if you used GPS to record the distance, there will be no (or little) difference.